Greenwood Village Probate Lawyer

 Trusts

 Establishing a trust is another essential way to limit the time your loved ones spend in probate.
-The assets in a trust are held in a legal entity, meaning they can pass outside the probate process entirely.
+The assets in a trust are held in a legal entity, meaning they can pass outside probate entirely.
 Your beneficiaries could immediately receive their inheritance from a trust, with limited or no involvement by the probate court.

 Manage Probate More Smoothly in Greenwood Village